-Knowing how you became comfortable to contribute in the way that you do, how can other folks think courageously about it incorporating Racial Equity into your institutional DNA?
+Knowing how you became comfortable to contribute in the way that you do, how can other folks think courageously about incorporating Racial Equity into their institutional DNA?

 It’s leadership, having context, and having everyone in the organization moving towards addressing Racial Equity.

 We have instituted diversity and inclusion goals within the CDC in which each manager has to have some D&I related goal.
 That is very important, but it’s also holding people accountable.
 That strong leadership has to create a system in which we hold people accountable for actually advancing the work forward and not creating those boundaries.
 And having a policy where people can speak to them and speak openly to address things like, “This person has, through micro-aggression or whatever it may be, put up resistance for me to move the work forward around Racial Equity within our institution and in our communities.”
 That’s really where it starts.
 It’s leadership, having context, and having everyone in the organization moving towards addressing Racial Equity.
 Because it only takes one person in a lot of cases to shut down everything or to push back.
 If you have hundreds of people working towards something else, it is very frustrating when we’re having conversations about how to move the work forward, and then it gets to a certain point, and it’s shut down or there’s that resistance around it and that just stops the momentum for continuing to move forward.